-In my twenties I had the best sleep one could imagine – falling asleep as soon as my head hit the pillow and waking up fresh and restored.
-Now there are often moments when I find myself trying yoga for relaxation at 1 am because I can’t fall asleep, although I’m tired and there’s an early alarm waiting for me in the morning.
+In my twenties, I would have the best sleep one could imagine—falling asleep as soon as my head hit the pillow and waking up fresh and restored.
+Now there are often moments when I find myself trying yoga for relaxation at 1 am because I can't fall asleep, although I'm tired, and there's an early alarm set for me in the morning.

 New research says that a snack before bed might be a good thing, giving your body a dose of melatonin for natural sleep regulation and healthy carbs for cellular renewal.
 And guess what, smoothies aren't just for breakfast!